Last updated: May 2026 · Written from 18 months of hands-on experience — from a root-rotted Brasil to a thriving collection of four.

 Popular Philodendron Varieties

-With hundreds of species to choose from, picking your first philodendron can feel overwhelming.
+With hundreds of species, picking your first philodendron can feel overwhelming.
 Here are my top recommendations for beginners and collectors alike:

 | Variety | Growth Habit | Difficulty | Key Feature | Price Range |